Hundreds gather online to gain insight into implicit bias as a foundation for building inclusive workplaces that welcome our future leaders.

 IRVINE, Calif. – In a year of unexpected challenges and circumstances, Girl Scouts of Orange County’s ninth annual Voice for Girls forum was unlike any other, as hundreds gathered virtually on the morning of Friday, September 18.
 The goal was vital: to identify and navigate our unconscious biases- especially those that impede women- so we can create truly diverse workplaces that fuel female ambition.
 Sponsors for Girl Scouts of Orange County’s 9th Annual Voice for Girls forum included Presenting Sponsor Kaiser Permanente; Breakfast Underwriters Beacon Pointe Advisors, COX, Orange County Department of Education, and Jeff and Caron Winston; and Invest in Girls Sponsors Angels Baseball, Dale Carnegie of Orange County, First American, gorjana, Christine and Michael Mueller, Pacific Western Bank, SoCalGas, U.S. Bank, VerticAlign, and Nella Webster O’Grady and Kevin O’Grady.

 Dynamic keynote and leading expert on implicit racial and gender bias L. Song Richardson, Dean and Chancellor’s Professor of Law at the UCI School of Law, encouraged participants to identify and explore their unconscious mental processes, which can lead people to view the world through a biased lens.
 She then provided valuable insights to safeguard against the influence of unconscious biases and shared ways together we can foster diverse and inclusive environments that welcome female perspectives.
 Following her keynote, Dean Richardson took questions from participants and then introduced Orange County Girl Scouts who shared ways they are taking action in Orange County to promote diversity, equity, and inclusion.
-The full event recording is available for replay here.

 National Gold Award Girl Scout and recent alum Isabella Madrigal from Temecula addressed the lack of indigenous peoples’ representation in the media by writing, directing, and performing in the play Menil and Her Heart about missing and murdered indigenous women.
 Girl Scout Cadettes Dana, Jumana, and Nahar from Troop 3408 in Anaheim invited local law enforcement into their Mosque to build trust through communication and education.
 Girl Scout Cadette Alivia from Troop 2966 in Seal Beach started a club in her middle school to support and encourage black students and build camaraderie among the entire student body.
 Recent Girl Scout alum Olivia Bobrownicki from Irvine closed the forum with a powerful testimonial sharing how Girl Scouts has inspired her to take action on issues she is passionate about, such as founding a Board of Female Directors to motivate girls to participate in her high school’s primarily male debate team.